Roberto Palacios: Club career

 Palacios became a player of Sporting Cristal, where he played in his youth.
 Palacios made his debut with Sporting Cristal in 1991, when his team faced Deportivo Municipal in late October 1991.
 Palacios then scored his first goal in the following week against Universitario de Deportes.
 Palacios was a successful player, and scored many goals for both his clubs and the National Team.

 He is nicknamed "El Chorrillano" or "Chorri".
 He was regarded, at his peak, by some as one of the best Peruvian players of the 90's.
 In Peru, Palacios has only played for one club, Sporting Cristal.
 Outside of Peru he has played for several clubs such as Puebla F.C.
-(Mexico), Cruzeiro Esporte Clube (Brasil), Universidad Autónoma de Guadalajara (Mexico), Monarcas Morelia (Mexico), Deportivo Cali (Colombia) and Liga Deportiva Universitaria de Quito from Ecuador.
+(Mexico), Cruzeiro Esporte Clube (Brazil), Universidad Autónoma de Guadalajara (Mexico), Monarcas Morelia (Mexico), Deportivo Cali (Colombia) and Liga Deportiva Universitaria de Quito from Ecuador.
 While playing for LDU Quito, "Chorri" was involved in a fight and got suspended.
 This was caused because he scored a chalaca goal.